-Organisations from twelve countries are currently members of the SKA Organisation – Australia, Canada, China, France, India, Italy, New Zealand, South Africa, Spain, Sweden, the Netherlands and the United Kingdom.
+Organisations from thirteen countries are currently members of the SKA Organisation – Australia, Canada, China, France, Germany, India, Italy, New Zealand, South Africa, Spain, Sweden, the Netherlands and the United Kingdom.
 Further countries have expressed their interest in joining the SKA Organisation which will continue to expand over the coming years.

 - Australia: Department of Industry and Science